Prioritizing Your Projects in the New Year

 Know your Values: Time to return to your values to help guide you with this.
 Define your values to help redirect your path towards success.
 Values that don’t align can create stagnation and frustration.

 Make a Comparison List: Begin writing a wish list.
 Number in order how you wish to prioritize your creative goals or projects.
-Then write a second list with the actual order of these priorities. se this time to objectively observe the difference between how you currently prioritize and how you ideally would like to prioritize.
+Then write a second list with the actual order of these priorities.
+Use this time to objectively observe the difference between how you currently prioritize and how you ideally would like to prioritize.
 Find small ways to begin adjusting the current real priority list to the wish list.

-Check In: To keep your projects and goals in sight you need to keep referring back to them.
-Plan quarterly goal days to evaluate your long term goals and monthly check in to keep making progress.
+Check-In: To keep your projects and goals insight you need to keep referring back to them.
+Plan quarterly goal days to evaluate your long-term goals and monthly check-in to keep making progress.

-An easy check in process is having a weekly business meeting with yourself.
+An easy check-in process is having a weekly business meeting with yourself.
 You can check on your goal progress, plan the next week and make any adjustments you need to do to continue making progress.

 One Small Step: What is one small thing you can do to take a step towards success or achieving a goal?
 As you move towards you goals, the universe will show up and continue to open doors as you continue to follow your true creative path.